dlivingston/fashionphile-demo/README.md

-# BBG Boilerplate
+# Fashionphile Demo

-Boilerplate web dev and build package using Browserify, Babel, and Gulp (with SASS thrown in).
+Built using my boilerplate web dev and build package using Browserify, Babel, and Gulp (with SASS thrown in).

 ## Setup
 	npm install